hms-dbmi/chromoscope/docs/README.md

-# SVLET
+# SVELT

-Welcome to the documentation of SVLET.
+Welcome to the documentation of SVELT.

 ![teaser](assets/figure-1-wide.jpg ':class=image')